Doug Basham: World Wrestling Entertainment (2002–2007)

 While disappearing off WWE television, Basham would return to OVW for several stints before signing a new deal with WWE in April 2006.
 Both Basham and Danny would reunite in WWE's revived ECW brand during July 2006 at several house shows before becoming on-screen unnamed masked "Security Enforcers" for ECW leader Paul Heyman.
 When Danny was injured with a torn biceps, he was replaced by Derek Neikirk, who continued Danny's role as the second masked enforcer.

-The Security Team's existence came into question after Heyman was removed from WWE television.
-The team stayed to compete in one handicap match against Bobby Lashley before disappearing from television themselves.
+The Security Team's existence was left into question after Heyman was removed from WWE television.
+The team stayed to compete in one handicap match against Bobby Lashley before disappearing from TV themselves.

-On January 19, 2007, Basham was released by WWE along with a number of other wrestlers.
+On January 19, 2007, Basham was released by WWE along with several other wrestlers.

 Total Nonstop Action Wrestling (2007)

-Doug Basham or simply Basham and Danny Basham (now known as Damaja) debuted in Total Nonstop Action Wrestling on the May 10 episode of TNA Impact!.
+Doug Basham, or simply Basham and Danny Basham (now known as Damaja), debuted in Total Nonstop Action Wrestling on the May 10 episode of TNA Impact!.
 They were subsequently revealed to be allies of the villainous Christy Hemme, and at Sacrifice, Basham and Damaja defeated Hemme's rivals Kip James and Lance Hoyt in a tag team match.
 On August 15, Basham along with Damaja left TNA wrestling.

 Europe, Return to OVW, and retirement (2008–2009)

-In April 2008, the Bashams wrestled as a team one last time on a weekend tournament for Juggalo Championship Wrestling Slam TV Tour.
+In April 2008, the Bashams wrestled as a team one last time on a weekend tournament for Juggalo Championship Wrestling's Slam TV Tour.

-In June 2008 Basham went to Ireland working for Irish Whip Wrestling.
-Later that year he went to England to work for various promotions.
-Basham returned to OVW for a one night appearance on October 10, 2008, and defeated JD Michaels with Al Barone by disqualification, due to Barone getting involved.
+In June 2008, Basham went to Ireland to work for Irish Whip Wrestling.
+Later that year, he went to England to work for various promotions.
+Basham returned to OVW for a one-night appearance on October 10, 2008, and defeated JD Michaels with Al Barone by disqualification due to Barone getting involved.
 He left Europe in March 2009.
-He returned to North America for his last match on September 5, 2009 for Pro Wrestling Fusion defeating Francisco Ciatso in Temple Terrance, Florida.
+He returned to North America for his last match on September 5, 2009, for Pro Wrestling Fusion, defeating Francisco Ciatso in Temple Terrance, Florida.

 In the fall of 2020, Doug Basham became the Advanced Wrestling Instructor for the Al Snow Wrestling Academy in Louisville, KY.

-Return to Wrestling (2022-present)
+Return to wrestling and second retirement (2022–2023)

-Basham came out of retirement on August 27, 2022 teaming with Al Snow as they defeated Adam Revolver and Joe Mack at OVW The Big One pay-per-view.
+Basham came out of retirement on August 27, 2022, teaming with Al Snow as they defeated Adam Revolver and Joe Mack at OVW's The Big One pay-per-view.
+He retired once again on December 3, 2023.